 Most rooms require a walk up narrow stairs, but the check-in staff are happy to help out.
 Enjoy a coffee out in the sunny terrace or a little work time in the front lobby, surrounded by vintage TVs.
 A map given at check-in shows where there are great thing to see, and obviously eat.

 The Italian Food Foray

-While there’s no breakfast on-site, they offer vouchers to the nearby cafes.
-I prefer this, as it gave us a chance to step outside the hotel, have a little 5-minute walk and be rewarded with a super local pastry, sandwich and coffee at a neighborhood shop.
+While there’s no breakfast on-site at the Retrome Hotel Rome, they provided us with vouchers to the nearby cafes.
+I prefer this, as it gave us a chance to step outside the hotel.
+It was lovely to have a little 5-minute walk and be rewarded with a super local pastry, sandwich, and coffee at a local shop.
+It allowed us to see the neighborhood in daylight during our short stay!
 It also gave me the excuse to get gelato on the way back at the corner.
 Don’t judge me, I’m an adult and can have ice cream before noon.

 Vroom Vroom!
 Fiat 500 Experience

 After our meal, it was then time for a mini-adventure in our Fiat 500!
 We really do hope to get back to explore more Rome attractions when we have more time.
 Then, we’ll be able to hit up all the iconic landmarks and attractions with days to spare.
 I hope to visit the Spanish Steps, the Vatican, St. Peter’s Church and so many other points of interest that are on the bucket-list.

 But for now, let’s board a 1971 cherry red Fiat, open the moon roof, and drive!